jkswin/MYSTIC/README.md

 **2. [Text Adventure](projects/text_adventure/)**

     A classic choose-your-own-adventure style setup that focuses on conditional statements and nesting them to get the desired paths within your code.
-Most decision points are simple 2 option forks with yes/no, left/right questions etc. The improved version also allows for natural language interaction with "characters" using a many-to-one RNN to predict player sentiment and fork paths based on the output.
+Most decision points are simple 2 option forks with yes/no, left/right questions etc. The improved version also allows for natural language interaction with "characters" using a 'Stupid Transformer' model to predict player sentiment and fork paths based on the output.
+The entire system uses only numpy.

-- Materials: `text_adventure.py`, `rnn.py`
+- Materials: `text_adventure.py`, `pos_neural.py`, `inference.py`

 **3. [Treasure Hunt](projects/treasure_hunt/)**